rogueathletic/liri-app/README.md

 <h2> OMDB.js </h2>
+<p>Utilizing AXIOS to supply the query and receive a return value via a get request, we are able to submit a movie name and in return receive all of the primary info for the movie.</p>
 <img src="https://i.imgur.com/FLZgIXh.png" alt="screen shot of omdb.js code with a Tombstone movie submission" width="100%" height="auto" meta="Author: Jason Schutz">

 <h2> OMDB.JS NULL </h2>
 <img src="https://i.imgur.com/ADxvkPi.png" alt="screen shot of omdb.js code submission with a void submission of NULL" width="100%" height="auto" meta="Author: Jason Schutz">
+<p>Utilizing AXIOS to supply the query and receive a return value via a get request, we are able to submit a movie name and in return receive all of the primary info for the movie.
+You will see on this screen shot our return value is a diferent value.
+This is ebcuase the user did not type anything into the program after writing the command.
+Our return value is to nitofy the user infact submitted but they did it incorrrect.</p>
 <h2> Do what I say </h2>
 <img src="https://i.imgur.com/97tIKv0.png" alt="screen shot ofscreen shot of dowhatisay.js code" width="100%" height="auto" meta="Author: Jason Schutz">